callmejazz/callmejazz/README.md

 - 🔭 I’m currently working on finishing my first mobile application
 - 🌱 I’m currently learning how to use Unity and Unreal Engine
-- 👯 I’m looking to collaborate on anything you want!
-Let's start brainstorming!
+- 👾 Poke' Nerd
 - 🤔 I’m looking for help with C++
-- 💬 Ask me about
+- 🍜 Ramen connoisseur
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love meme's.
 Do you love memes?
 Let's talk about it.